Moyo Island Hunting Park

-Inside the Park there are also a few waterfalls, the biggest one is about 2 hours from Labuan Aji village, the others are in easy reach, within 15 minutes walking distance, in the forest where there are colorful butterflies.
+Inside the Park there are also a few waterfalls, the biggest one is about 2 hours from Labuan Aji village, and the others are within easy reach, within 15 minutes walking distance, in the forest where there are colorful butterflies.

 Most of the east and west coasts and the entire south coast of Moyo Island have been declared Marine Park.
 Pristine coral reefs and all their inhabitants are now protected from fishing and pollution.